danrot/danrot.github.io/_posts/2020-06-05-typing-in-javascript-flow-vs-typescript.md

 cannot only be simply removed.
 However, after also playing a bit with TypeScript I have to say that these features are optional and in practice it is not as cumbersome as I would have thought.
 Also, Flow isn't standard JavaScript either, although it might be (negligible) closer to it.
-But it would be easier to turn away from Flow, because "compiling" is simply removing the type annotations, so the code would even keep its readability.
+But it would be easier to turn away from Flow, because "compiling" is simply removing the type annotations, so the code would even keep its readability and the compiled version could be used instead of the annotated one.

 More importantly, **TypeScript had its own ecosystem**.
 E.g. there was no way to integrate TypeScript with [ESLint](https://eslint.org/), but they had their own tool named [TSLint](https://palantir.github.io/tslint/).
 Babel